2022 Perlis state election

-The 2022 Perlis state election, formally the 15th Perlis state election, took place on 19 November 2022.
+The 2022 Perlis state election, formally the 15th Perlis state election, took place in Malaysia on 19 November 2022.
 This election was to elect 15 members of the 15th Perlis State Legislative Assembly.
 The previous assembly was dissolved on 14 October 2022.

 The incumbent Barisan Nasional (BN) coalition faced a historic wipeout (first time in Perlis and second time in national level), winning no seats.
 The Perikatan Nasional (PN) coalition won 14 of 15 seats (achieving supermajority) and formed the first ever non-UMNO/BN government in the state's history.
 Pakatan Harapan (PH) meanwhile won only one seat, becoming the sole opposition in the state assembly.